Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 ## 26 April 2021
 ##### day-11

-As I thought, the professor replied me that it is not necessary to specify using two breadboards on the schematic because schematic doesn't show the breadboard at all.
+As I thought, the professor replied on the discord that it is not necessary to specify using two breadboards on the schematic because schematic doesn't show the breadboard at all.
 The schematic only shows

 1) which components I've used and
 2) the conncections between the components.